Privacy Policy

 • Cloudfront of Amazon Web Services EMEA SARL, 38 avnue John F. Kennedy, L-1855, Luxembourg;

-• JSDelivr of Volentio JSD Limited, Suite 2a1, Northside House, Mount Pleasant, Barnet, England, EN4 9EB, United Kingdom;
+• JSDelivr der Volentio JSD Limited, Suite 2a1, Northside House, Mount Pleasant, Barnet, England, EN4 9EB, United Kingdom;

 • Webflow from Webflow Inc., 398 11th St. Fl 2, San Francisco, California, 94103, USA.

-In addition, we use Usercentrics, a Consent Management Platform (CMP), from Usercentrics GmbH, Sendlinger Str.
+Furthermore, we use Usercentrics as our Consent Management Platform (CMP) from Usercentrics GmbH, Sendlinger Str.
 7, 80331 Munich, Germany.

-To integrate forms, we use HubSpot Forms from HubSpot Ireland Limited, 2nd Floor, 30 North Wall Quay, Dublin 1, Ireland.
+For the integration of forms, we use HubSpot Forms from HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland.

-To detect and block traffic and clicks by bots and to ensure the secure and uninterrupted operation of the website, we use ClickGuard from ClickGuard Inc., 221 W 9th St, Ste 318, Wilmington, DE 19801, USA.
+To detect and block traffic and clicks by bots, and to ensure the secure and trouble-free operation of the website, we use ClickGuard from ClickGuard Inc., 221 W 9th St, Ste 318, Wilmington, DE 19801, USA.

-Should personal data be transferred from the aforementioned providers to their group companies in the USA, Cloudflare Inc., Google LLC, Amazon Web Services Inc., Webflow Inc. and HubSpot Inc. are certified according to the EU-US Data Privacy Framework, whereby the transfer of personal data to the USA takes place on the basis of the adequacy decision for the USA in accordance with Art.
+Should personal data be transferred from the aforementioned providers to their group companies in the USA, Cloudflare Inc., Google LLC, Amazon Web Services Inc., Webflow Inc. and HubSpot Inc. are certified under the EU-US Data Privacy Framework, meaning that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.
-Standard contractual clauses in accordance with Art.
-46 (2) lit. c GDPR.
+Standard contractual clauses pursuant to Art.
+46 para.
+2 lit. were agreed upon with ClickGuard Inc. c GDPR completed.

 Statistics & Optimization

-Usage analysis services are optional and include the analysis of usage behavior on our website, the recognition of previous visits and the optimization and improvement of our website using the statistical reports obtained.
-These include, in particular, common analytics services such as Google Analytics or A/B testing services.
+Usage analysis services are optional and include the analysis of user behavior on our website, the recognition of previous visits, and the optimization and improvement of our website using the statistical reports obtained.
+This includes, in particular, common analytics services such as Google Analytics or services for A/B testing.

-For website analytics, we use Google Analytics from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, and HubSpot Analytics from HubSpot Ireland Limited, 2nd Floor, 30 North Wall Quay, Dublin 1, Ireland.
+For website analysis, we use Google Analytics from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland and HubSpot Analytics from HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland.

 In addition, we use Microsoft Clarity from Microsoft Ireland Operations Limited, One Microsoft Court, South County Business Park, Leopardstown, Dublin 18, D18 DH6k, Ireland for A/B testing and analysis.

-Should personal data be transferred from the aforementioned providers to their affiliates in the USA, Google LLC, HubSpot Inc., and Microsoft Corporation are certified under the EU-US Data Privacy Framework, whereby the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
+Should personal data be transferred from the aforementioned providers to their group companies in the USA, Google LLC, HubSpot Inc. and Microsoft Corporation are certified under the EU-US Data Privacy Framework, meaning that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.

 Marketing & Personalization

-Services for personalized advertising are optional and include, in addition to usage analysis, the recording of conversions, the creation of usage profiles based on interests and clicked content and advertising, the allocation of advertising target groups based on the usage profile, remarketing and retargeting, as well as the display of personalized advertising with external advertising partners.
-These include, for example, social networks like Facebook or search engines like Google.
+Services for personalized advertising are optional and include, in addition to usage analysis, the recording of conversions, the creation of user profiles based on interests and clicked content and advertising, the assignment of advertising target groups based on the usage profile, remarketing and retargeting, as well as the delivery of personalized advertising by external advertising partners.
+This includes, for example, social networks like Facebook or search engines like Google.

 • Google Ads from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland;